wp-plugins/cleanprint-lt/2.1.0/readme.txt

 = 1.0.0 =
 Re-factored for WordPress VIP installations

 == Upgrade Notice ==

-All CleanPrint 1.0 users please upgrade to the 1.5 version.
+All CleanPrint 1.0 users please upgrade to the latest version.
 We have upgraded our systems and are discontinuing the old.
 The CleanPrint 1.1 termination date is 1/1/2012, if you have any questions please email tech@formatdynamics.com.

-== Advertising ==

-Stay tuned!